mvsaran/Selenium-MCP-Server-AI-Powered-Test-Generation/README.md

-# 🚀 Selenium MCP Server - AI-Powered Test Generation (Zero Code Required!)
+# 🚀 Selenium MCP Server - AI-Powered Test Generation in VS Code (Zero Code Required!)

-> Generate complete Selenium TestNG tests using natural language with Claude AI - No coding required!
+> Generate complete Selenium TestNG tests using natural language in VS Code - No coding required!

 ## 📋 Table of Contents
 - [What is Selenium MCP?](#what-is-selenium-mcp)